2:57 a.m. Another five minutes have passed, and I am still awake. Morning looms.

 This particular PMR is highly effective for promoting relaxation in younger children and targeting tension in their body.

-Negative emotions can leave us stressed and have the potential to keep us awake at night.
-This worksheet uses acceptance-based coping to handle unwanted emotions.
+Negative thoughts can leave us stressed and have the potential to keep us awake at night.
+This worksheet uses helpful questions to handle unhelpful thoughts.

 - 17 Positive Psychology Exercises